The Wiktor Osiatyński Archive

 Prof. Robert Grzeszczak – professor in the Faculty of Law and Administration at the University of Warsaw, expert on European Union law, public international law, and constitutional law, member of the Legal Science Committee at the Polish Academy of Sciences (2015-2018).

-Krzysztof Izdebski – lawyer, activist, expert on privacy issues, program director at ePanstwo Foundation.
+Dr. Krzysztof Izdebski – lawyer, activist, an expert on privacy issues and the rule of law at Stefan Batory Foundation, former program director at ePanstwo Foundation.

 Prof. Zdzisław Kędzia – professor in the Faculty of Law and Administration at the Adam Mickiewicz University in Poznan, Head of the European Inter-University Centre for Human Rights and Democratization EUIEC in Venice.
 Chairperson of the UN Committee on Economic, Social and Cultural Rights (2013-16 and 2017-2020).